chuck-danner/journey2microservices/Journey to Microservices.md

 # Intro #
 I'm Chuck Danner.
 I'm a Cloud and System architect at IBM and founder of the Cloud Development Center of Excellence for the Rocket Center Client Innovation Center.
 I've been working on cloud-based development projects since 2015, and focused on cloud-native application, microservices, and containerization.
 I'm currently the Lead Systems Architect for the Electronic Records Archive at the National Archives and Records Administration.

+# The Problem #

+A few years ago I joined a large program to help them migrate from their on-prem data center to a cloud environment.
+What I found when I joined was a program in flux, they had started to transition to agile, but seeing some issues.
+They were a very large team with a large, complex code base.
+There was a lot of institution knowledge and it took a very long time on on-board any new members.

+Deployments were very difficult.
+They would release quarterly, at best, and it would take an entire weekend.
+They wanted to move to release at the end of every sprint.
+Merges were difficult as many teams were dependent on each other.
+Some parts of the application was often slow, bogging down the entire system.

+They had lots of issue, and they needed a multifaced solution, but part of that solution was microservice architecture.

 # Microservices #
 Microservice Architecture have really gained in popularity over the last decade and are often used in cloud-native application development.